What Christian Pinoy “fighting the government” should rethink

-What Christian Activists can learn from Chinese Believers:
+What Christians can learn from Chinese Believers uninvolved politically

 - Chinese Christians submit to authority, despite persecution.